 You should be automatically authenticated and logged in.
 You will be dropped into a command line interface.

-If you logged into a DigitalOcean Droplet running FreeBSD 11, you will be presented with a very minimal command prompt that looks like this:
+At first, you will be presented with a very minimal command prompt that looks like this:

 If you’re new to working with FreeBSD, this prompt may look somewhat unfamiliar to you.
 Let’s get some clarity on what kind of environment we’re working in.
-Run the following command to see what the default shell for your freebsd user is:
+Run the following command to see what the default shell for your user is:

 - echo $SHELL